mikecinnamon/MLearning/[ML-06] Example - The churn model.md

 ### Homework

-1. There is no formula to calculate the optimal parameter values of a logistic regression model, as it happens with linear regression.
-So, the best thing you can get is an approximation to the optimal values by means of an iterative method, which is called the **solver**.
-There are many options for the solver, and we have used here the scikit-learn default, to make it simple.
-But it turns out that the default maximum number of **iterations** is not enough in many cases and you get a warning from Python.
-To grasp this point, try different values for `max_iter` in the specification of the `LogisticRegression()`.
-Examine how the maximum number of iterations affects the model accuracy in this case.
+1. In this data set, we find a mix of scales that can be visualized with the method ´.describe()´.
+This slowns down convergence in the  method `.fit()`, so we had the increase the parameter `max_iter`.
+This is not relevant in a model as simple as the one used in this example, but it will be in the complex that will appear later in this course.
+Try different values for `max_iter` in the specification of the `LogisticRegression()` and examine how the maximum number of iterations affects the model accuracy in this case.

+2. Rescale all the features which are not dummies and train the logistic regression classifier with the deafult number of iterations.
+Do you get a warning about non-convergence now?

-2. Assume that the Omicron management plans to offer a **20% discount** to the customers that the model classifies as potential churners, and that this offer is going to have a 100% success, so the company will retain all the churners detected.
+3. Assume that the Omicron management plans to offer a **20% discount** to the customers that the model classifies as potential churners, and that this offer is going to have a 100% success, so the company will retain all the churners detected.
 Evaluate the benefit produced by this **retention policy** with the two models presented in this example.

-3. Define a Python function which gives the benefit in terms of the threshold and find an **optimal threshold** for this retention policy.
+4. Define a Python function which gives the benefit in terms of the threshold and find an **optimal threshold** for this retention policy.